lapidesd/Lapides_Manga_2019/README.md

 # Large Wood as a Confounding Factor in Interpreting the Width of Spring-Fed Streams: Datasets and Supplementary Material
 Stream width vs. wood length and wood orientation data for spring-fed streams in western US

+Dana Lapides [1] and Michael Manga [1]

+[1] Department of Earth and Planetary Science, University of California, Berkeley

 [![DOI](https://zenodo.org/badge/164133590.svg)](https://zenodo.org/badge/latestdoi/164133590)

 This repo hosts a Jupyter notebook which contains aggregated data in the form of a python dictionary about the characteristics of